vectorch-ai/ScaleLLM/README.md

 ### Chatbot UI

 A local Chatbot UI is also available on [localhost:3000](localhost:3000).
-You can start it with the following command:
+You can start it with [latest image](https://hub.docker.com/r/vectorchai/chatbot-ui/tags) using the following command:

 ```bash
 docker run -it --net=host \